Merchant Account FAQ

 Q: Is there a Risk or Fraud team that is able to view my account and work to prevent any fraudulent activity?

-Yes, CardConnect has a dedicated Risk team that focuses on the activity of the merchant accounts on our platform to protect the organizations from fraudulent activity.
+Yes, Fiserv has a dedicated Risk team that focuses on the activity of the merchant accounts on our platform to protect the organizations from fraudulent activity.

 This team will be responsible to identify any carding attacks.
 If that occurs, then a member from the GiveSmart team will reach out to the merchant account owner to provide this update with any troubleshooting steps needed to resolve it.
 This team will also view periods of unexpected surges in processing.
 When this occurs there are occasions where the fees may be debited prior to the deposit being made (Events platform) due to the funding setup.